EN2500 Shakespeare from Page to Stage

-For Antony and Cleopatra there is an excellent production from the Globe Theatre we hope will be available online for free next year but you can rent or buy it immediately at: https://www.globeplayer.tv/videos/antony-and-cleopatra.
+For Antony and Cleopatra there is an excellent production from the Globe Theatre which you will have access to through DramaOnlinet: https://www.globeplayer.tv/videos/antony-and-cleopatra.

 For All’s Well that Ends Well there are two productions on the Globeplayer.tv website, one in English by the Globe company https://globeplayer.tv/videos/all-s-well-that-ends-well and one in Gujarati by Arana Theatre company (with English subtitles) https://www.globeplayer.tv/videos/all-s-well-that-ends-well-gujarati .
-Over the summer again you will need to rent or buy these videos but we now have access to some of the Globe’s own production through Drama Online.
+The Globe’s own production through Drama Online.
 This particular production can be found at http://www.dramaonlinelibrary.com/plays/alls-well-that-ends-well-iid-154873.